top of page

 Remember bumper cars?
 People driving around in little protective shells, ramming into each other and getting nowhere?
 Sound like your life sometimes?
 This chaos is what the Enneagram helps us untangle.

 Literally defined, ennea means 9 and gram means symbol or point.
-So, Enneagram means "9 points" or a "symbol of 9".
+So, Enneagram means as symbol of 9 points".
+We could make an Enneagram of anything including the 9 fruits of the Spirit.

 As a system of psychological structure, the Enneagram describes 9 archetypes of human personality.
 (Different teachers ascribe different names to these archetypes, but the numbers never change.)